Poland: Top court ruling against EU law comes into force | DW | 12.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The controversial ruling has been criticized by EU leaders and fueled speculation that Poland may one day leave the 27-nation bloc.
+The top court ruled last week that parts of EU law were "incompatible" with the Polish constitution The ruling has been criticized by EU leaders and fueled speculation that Poland may one day leave the 27-nation bloc.

 A landmark ruling by Poland's top court challenging the primacy of EU law has entered into force.